smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/overview.md

 ### Multi-Instance Dynamic Variables

-Similar to the multi-instance Property support provided by the OpCon central server application, the Agent for IBM i can now support true parallel processing as variable values are isolated to any of the following optional instances.
+Similar to the multi-instance Property support provided by the OpCon central server application, the Agent for IBM i can support true parallel processing as variable values are isolated to any of the following optional instances.

 - **SI.** = OpCon Schedule Instance.
 This scope matches the same scope used by the OpCon Job Scheduler, applied to any IBM i jobs started by OpCon.